 A great facilitator can elicit unexpected and sometimes amazing results by tapping into the wisdom of the group through skillful facilitation.
 Some results of great facilitation are that ownership and results are created and the team is inspired and engaged.
 The result for the project manager is that there has been efficient and quality advancement towards project delivery.

 About the Author:

-Star Dargin, PCC, CPCC, is a Trainer and Consultant for Corporate Education Group.
-Star is also the founder of Star Leadership LLC, a management consulting firm that offers coaching, training, and consulting services for businesses.
+Star Dargin, PCC, CPCC, is a trainer and consultant for Corporate Education Group.
 Star's client experience includes numerous industries, small businesses, learning institutions, state agencies, and independent workers.
-Star has also held leadership positions at several high-tech companies, in roles such as Director of Engineering, Director of Project Managers, and International Program Manager.
-Additionally, Star is an adjunct professor at Boston University where she teaches graduate level courses on Leadership and Communication Skills for Project Managers.
+Star has also held leadership positions at several high-tech companies in roles such as director of engineering, director of project managers, and international program manager.
+Additionally, Star is an adjunct professor at Boston University where she teaches graduate-level courses on leadership and communication skills for project managers.